The different types of fostering

 - therapeutic fostering.
 This scheme, called 'Next Steps' supports young people, mainly teenagers, who due to their experiences may require a more intense level of support as the only young person in a family home setting.
 It is a career opportunity for people with relevant experience who want to work from home as part of a team with social workers, health and education professionals.

-We run a number of information events, online or at The Council House, you can find out more about them and register your interest.
+We run a number of information events, online or at a number of venues across the city.
+You can find out more about them and register your interest.